senecajs/senecajs.org/src/pages/get-started/index.md

 layout: main.html
 ---
 # Getting started
 Welcome to the Seneca _Getting started_ guide!
-This guide assumes you already have [Node.js][] installed.
+This guide assumes that you already have [Node.js][] installed.

 Seneca lets you build a microservices system without worrying about production.
 You don't need to know where the other services are located, how many of them there are, or what they do.
-Everything external to your business logic - such as databases, caches, or third party integrations - is likewise hidden behind microservices.
+Everything external to your business logic - such as databases, caches and third-party integrations - is likewise hidden behind microservices.

 This decoupling makes your system easy to continuously build and change.
 It works because Seneca has the following two core features:

 * **Transport independence**.
 You can send messages between services in many ways, all hidden from your business logic.